-4. The rules as proposed to be amended provide as follows, stricken matter interlined, new matter underlined:

-23.16.209 DISPLAY OF ILLEGAL GAMBLING DEVICES AND ANTIQUE SLOT MACHINES (1) If an illegal gambling device as defined in 23-5-112, MCA, or an antique slot machine is displayed in a public place other than a museum, it must be:
+- 4. The rules as proposed to be amended provide as follows, stricken matter interlined, new matter underlined: - 23.16.209 DISPLAY OF ILLEGAL GAMBLING DEVICES AND ANTIQUE SLOT MACHINES (1) If an illegal gambling device as defined in 23-5-112, MCA, or an antique slot machine is displayed in a public place other than a museum, it must be: - (a) through (2) remain the same.

-AUTH: 23-5-115, MCA IMP: 23-5-152, 23-5-153, MCA
+IMP: 23-5-152, 23-5-153, MCA

-23.16.1802 DEFINITIONS (1) and (2) remain the same.

-(3) "Conventional ROM device" means a device that cannot be altered while installed in a gaming device and may contain executable programs or data that are directly addressed by a processor.

-(3) and (4) remain the same but are renumbered (4) and (5).

-(5) "Draw poker" means a game of poker in which the player makes a wager, then the initial cards are dealt.
+- 23.16.1802 DEFINITIONS (1) and (2) remain the same. - (3) "Conventional ROM device" means a device that cannot be altered while installed in a gaming device and may contain executable programs or data that are directly addressed by a processor. - (3) and (4) remain the same but are renumbered (4) and (5). - (5) "Draw poker" means a game of poker in which the player makes a wager, then the initial cards are dealt.
 After the initial deal, the player may raise his wager (if that option is available), discard and replace any unwanted cards prior to playing out the hand.
 The image or images projected on the video display of video draw poker gambling machines are a material component of the game and shall not simulate an illegal gambling device or enterprise.
-Varieties of poker simulated by video gambling machines must be found in the department's (6) through (9) remain the same.
+Varieties of poker simulated by video gambling machines must be found in the department's authority reference used for the live game of draw poker.